 “No longer.
 You are now Israel for you have prevailed.
 This night you finally won.”

 This night of wrestling was God working something out of Jacob, bringing him to the end of himself.
 Bringing him to a death.
 It was that night that Jacob saw his entire life pass before him.
 Rebekah was there, Esau was there, Isaac was there, Laban was there.
-The striving in his own strength to obtain what God had promised before he was born.
+The striving in his own strength to obtain what God had promised and what only God could give.
 It was here that Jacob died so that Israel could live.
 It was here that God brought Jacob to a faith that rests, leans on and utterly relies on God and God alone.

 Hear Him ask, “What’s your name?”
 How will you respond?